Nisville, the Jazzfestival in Serbia

 • Transfers from Belgrade can be booked here.

-• Accommodation is generally a lot cheaper than in Western Europa, mind you standards are also lower.
+• Accommodation is generally a lot cheaper than in Western Europe, mind you standards are also lower.
 Niš also has some affordable, more luxurious alternatives.
 The word Garni is widely used here.
 It means that the hotel has no restaurant but sometimes serves breakfast.
 Click here for the various accommodations in Niš.

 You might also be interested in these: